bancorprotocol/contracts-solidity/README.md

 # The Bancor Standards

 Bancor protocol is implemented using multiple contracts.
 The main ones are SmartToken and BancorConverter.
-BancorConverter implements the [token converter standard](https://github.com/ethereum/EIPs/issues/228) and is responsible for converting between a token and its connectors.
+BancorConverter is responsible for converting between a token and its connectors.
 SmartToken represents a converter aware ERC-20 compliant token.

 # The Smart Token Standard